EsayasDS/Green-house-effect/README.md

 The models use separate branches for **dynamic time-series features** and **static facility characteristics**, which are combined before the final prediction layer.

-For detailed preprocessing, architecture, experiments, and statistical analysis, see the full research paper.
+For detailed preprocessing, model architectures, experiments, and statistical analysis, see the full research paper.

 ## Results